Rapid funding of novel and unconventional ideas

 - The Spark grant may cover the applicant’s salary.

-- The project must start no later than four months after the decision is communicated.
-The earliest possible start date is 1 September 2020, the latest is 1 December 2020.
+- The project must start no later than six months after the decision is communicated.
+The earliest possible start date is 1 November 2023, the latest is 1 April 2024.

 - Open to all disciplines.